Soprano Lysa Menu studied at the HEMU in Lausanne, and currently works on her rapidly developing repertoire list with Jeanne-Michèle Charbonnet.

 Subsequently, she has sung Donna Elvira Don Giovanni in Royaumont, in a production by Moshe Leiser and Patrice Caurier, a role she reprised in 2019 conducted by Laurent Touche.

-In concert, she has performed a wide repertoire, including Rossini's Petite Messe Solennelle at the Victoria Hall in Geneva in June 2018, and Honegger's King David in May 2019 in Lausanne, conducted by Pascal Mayer.
+In concert, she has performed a wide repertoire, including Rossini's Petite Messe Solennelle at the Victoria Hall in Geneva, Honegger's King David in Lausanne, conducted by Pascal Mayer, Mozart’s Requiem at La Seine Musicale of Paris conducted by Gaël Darchen.

-Lysa sang then Loulou in Christiné's operetta Dédé in 2021 at the Opéra de Lausanne and Binz for the performances of Paul Burkhard's Casanova in der Schweiz in Switzerland at the Théâtre de Bienne-Soleure in the autumn 2021, as well as Voilà la Vie Parisienne with the Comédie-Lyrique in France and in Switzerland.
+In 2021/2022, Lysa sang Loulou in Christiné's operetta Dédé at the Opéra de Lausanne and Madame Binz of Paul Burkhard's Casanova in der Schweiz at the Théâtre de Bienne-Soleure.

-Most recently, she sang Susanna Le Nozze di Figaro at the Estivales de Brou and the Erste Dame Die Zauberflöte under Pierre Bleuse in Sion (Switzerland) in 2022.
+Most recently, she sang Susanna Le nozze di Figaro at the Estivales de Brou, Erste Dame Die Zauberflöte under Pierre Bleuse and was invited by the Opera of Toulon for a concert under the direction of Léo Warynski.